TravelGearBlog

 34.jpg

-Don’t feel like being kind, or maybe your just old school.
-This lantern keeps it real by running off fuel.
+Don’t feel like being as kind, or maybe you’re just old school.
+This lantern keeps it real by running off D-size batteries.

 35.jpg

 Traveler or not, this emergency radio is a great gift for anyone.
-It require no batteries and will work on just a few cranks.
+It requires no batteries and will work with just a few cranks of the arm.

 36.jpg